MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 1. On the **Replication settings** tab, perform the following actions:

    1. If needed, in the **Target location** drop-down list, select the Azure region in which you created the **acss-dr-RSV** Recovery Services vault.
-   1. Ensure that the name of the Azure subscription you are using in this lab appears in the **Target subscription** drop-down list.
+   1. Ensure that the name of the Azure subscription used in this lab appears in the **Target subscription** drop-down list.
    1. In the **Target resource group** drop-down list, select **acss-dr-RG**.
    1. Below the **Failover virtual network** drop-down list, select **Create new**.
    1. In the **Create virtual network** pane, in the **Name** text box, enter **CONTOSO-VNET-asr**